richafnu/Viva/Viva/glint/setup/program-summary-setup-lifecycle.md

 ### Questions page

 Viva Glint suggests using the 14 core questions populated on the Onboarding template.
-You can replace them with others that are suggested by the Microsoft People Science research team.
+You can replace them with others suggested by the Microsoft People Science research team.
 [View the core questions and alternates here](/../../viva/glint/setup/create-onboarding-exit-surveys).

 [Learn more about Questions setup and editing in Program Summary](/../../viva/glint/setup/questions-setup)